Africa Leadership Accelerator FAQs

 The co-fellow model has been a fundamental aspect of the GHC experience since our inception: bringing diverse colleagues into an intimate professional relationship fosters perspective-sharing, opportunities for learning, and access to unique networks, resources, and ideas.

-The implementation of this model will look different in the Africa Leadership Accelerator Fellowship: we will have tightly bonded small groups (3-5 fellows each), across multiple lines of difference (e.g. gender, country, sector).
+This model is different in the Africa Leadership Accelerator Fellowship: we have tightly bonded small groups (3-5 fellows each), across multiple lines of difference (e.g. gender, country, sector).
 This design creates opportunities for learning through multiple lenses.

 Application Process

-Candidates can expect to hear back from us no later than September 2024.
+Candidates can expect to hear back from us no later than July 2026.
 We look at every application and appreciate your patience as we intentionally select our next cohort year!
+Be sure to add [email protected] and [email protected] to your email contacts so they don’t get sent to your spam folder.

 No, unfortunately, we won’t be able to allow deferrals; however, you are welcome to apply to future cohorts as long as you continue to meet the eligibility requirements.